old cameras

 Evolution of Video Cameras

-The history begins all the way back in the 1800s with the original motion picture devices.
-Before this, there were only methods for capturing still photos like daguerreotypes.
-Then, in 1879, Eadweard Muybridge invented the zoopraxiscope, which allowed projection of up to 200 single images on a screen.
-The next year, he gave the first presentation of projected moving images.
+The evolution of the camera started all the way back in the 1800s with the first motion picture devices.
+Before that, only still photo methods like daguerreotypes existed.
+In 1879, Eadweard Muybridge invented the zoopraxiscope, a device that could project up to 200 single images on a screen.
+A year later, he gave the first public presentation of projected moving images.

 Early Precursors